kvasdopil/ui-gen/README.md

 - 📍 **Camera Persistence**: Camera position and zoom level are saved and restored when you reload the page
 - 🏷️ **Screen Titles**: Each generated screen displays a descriptive title above it, extracted from HTML metadata
 - 🎯 **Clickable Highlights**: Toggle visibility of interactive elements - highlights `<a>` links in magenta and `<button>` elements in cyan with a toggle button next to the screen title
+- ➡️ **Arrow Connections**: Create visual connections between screens by clicking on clickable overlays (when "show clickables" is enabled) and dragging to another screen - arrows use Bezier curves that connect screen boundaries and scale with zoom
+- 💾 **Persistent Arrows**: Arrows are stored with conversation entry metadata (along with HTML) - each arrow is identified by clickable index and contains target screen ID, automatically saved and restored
+- 📏 **Dynamic Height Tracking**: Screen heights are tracked and used for accurate arrow boundary detection, supporting screens taller than the minimum 844px

 ## User Stories